Kuala Selangor, Malaysia – A Calm Nature Destination Near Kuala Lumpur

 Silver leaf monkey overlooking mangrove forest at Bukit Melawati, Kuala Selangor

 Kuala Selangor, Malaysia is a peaceful coastal town best known for its fireflies, mangrove forests, and hilltop historical sites.
 Located about 60–70 kilometres northwest of Kuala Lumpur, it is an easy escape from the city and a popular choice for travellers looking to experience nature, wildlife, and local life in a quieter setting.
-While many visitors come for a short evening trip, Kuala Selangor also fits naturally into a wider journey across other destinations in Malaysia, especially for those planning a balanced itinerary that mixes cities, culture, and outdoor experiences.
+While many visitors come for a short evening trip, Kuala Selangor also fits naturally into a wider journey across other destinations in Malaysia — it is one of the most rewarding places to visit in Peninsular Malaysia for those planning a balanced itinerary that mixes cities, culture, and outdoor experiences.

-In this Kuala Selangor travel guide, you’ll discover the top things to do, key places to visit, and practical tips to help you plan a smooth and memorable visit to Malaysia’s well-known firefly town.
+In this guide to Kuala Selangor, you’ll find the top things to do, key places to visit, and practical tips to help you plan a smooth and memorable visit.
+For full planning details on transport, itineraries, and what to expect on the day, visit the Kuala Selangor Travel Guide.

 Where Is Kuala Selangor?